polurus-works/notesapp/brcda-app/README.md

 npm start <br>

 if node-sass is failing install ruby/compass on your machine <br>
+http://localhost:3000 or it will pick automatically if port is already running

 # Frameworks Used <br>
 React Hooks <br>